jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (a) there is a supply of a taxable activity, or of a part of a taxable activity where that part is capable of separate operation; and
     (b) all of the goods and services that are necessary for the continued operation of that taxable activity or that part of a taxable activity are supplied to the recipient; and
     (c) the supplier carries on, or is to carry on, that taxable activity or that part of a taxable activity up to the time of its transfer to the recipient
-  - **goods** means all kinds of personal or real property; but does not include choses in action, money or a product that is transmitted by a non-resident to a resident by means of a wire, cable, radio, optical or other electromagnetic system or by means of a similar technical system
+  - **goods** means all kinds of personal or real property; but does not include choses in action, money or a product that is transmitted by means of a wire, cable, radio, optical or other electromagnetic system or by means of a similar technical system
   - **hire** , in relation to goods, includes a letting on any terms, including a lease
   - **hire purchase agreement** has the same meaning as in section YA 1 of the Income Tax Act 2007; but includes an agreement that would be a hire purchase agreement but for the exclusion in paragraph (f) of the definition of that term in that section
   - **hospital** —